Rx for Rural Health | Health care payment model addresses rural hospitals' 'triple whammy'

 “A lot of collaboration is starting to happen,” she said.
 “Hospitals used to be seen as competitors.
 In fee-for-service, they are competing with each other for volume.
 But in our program, it provides an opportunity to collaborate.”

-The transformation plan begins with the Community Needs Assessment that every hospital is required to complete under the Affordable Care Act, said Wendy Haslip, Indiana’s chief nursing officer and vice president.
+The transformation plan begins with the Community Needs Assessment that every hospital is required to complete under the Affordable Care Act, said Wendy Haislip, Indiana’s chief nursing officer and vice president.

 Indiana has initiated a program to track patients who are readmitted with behavioral health issues to connect them with more support.